 If you find tips like this helpful, sign up for my newsletter.

 The Disciplinary Core Ideas represent what a student should know by the time that they complete a unit or course.
 The disciplinary core ideas are the knowledge components of the standards.

-In some ways, they resemble the “old standards”.
+In some ways, they look like the “old standards”.
 They contain facts and concepts that are needed to understanding the four main disciplines of the NGSS.